apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/node_continued.md

 ## [](#collecting-data) Collecting final data

-Now we only need to repeat the process from the DevTools chapters and add individual data point collection to the loop.
+Now we only need to repeat the process from the DevTools lessons and add individual data point collection to the loop.
 From those chapters we know that the data are in `<div>` elements with class `td`.

 ![Finding child elements in Elements tab]({{@asset web_scraping_for_beginners/data_collection/images/find-child-elements.webp}})

 We will loop over all the `sites` and collect the data points from each of them using the `for..of` loop.
-For reference, this is the code from the DevTools chapter, where we collected the data **using a browser**.
+For reference, this is the code from the DevTools lesson, where we collected the data **using a browser**.

 ```js
 // This is code from the browser Console.
 It won't work in Node.js